-: byte code compiler output - dump foreign export stubs - dverbose- core2core, ddump- Showe then output of the intermediate Core-to-Core and STG-to-STG passes, respect- ively. ( Lots of output!)
-So: when we're really desperate: - dverbose- stg2stg % ghc -noC -O -ddump-simpl -dverbose-simpl -dcore-lint Foo.hs - ddump-sim- pl- Show the output of each iteration of the simplifier (each run of the simplifier has a maximum number of iterations, normally 4).
-Used when even -dverbose-simpl doesn't cut it. iterations: -dppr-debug Debugging output is in one of several "styles."
-Take the printing of types, for ex- ample.
-In the "user" style (the default), the compiler's internal ideas about types are presented in Haskell source-level syntax, insofar as possible.
-In the "debug" style (which is the default for debugging output), the types are printed in with explicit for- alls, and variables have their unique-id attached (so you can check for things that look the same but aren't).
-This flag makes debugging output appear in the more verb- ose debug style. -dp- pr- In error messages, expressions are printed to a certain "depth", with subexpressions beyond the depth replaced by ellipses.
-This flag sets the depth. ddump-sim- Dump statistics about how many of each kind of transformation too place.
-If you add -dppr-debug you get more detailed information. - ddump Make the renamer be real chatty about what it is upto. rn-trace Print out summary of what kind of information the renamer had to bring in. rn-stats dshow-un- used-im- Have the renamer report what imports does not contribute.
+: byte code compiler output - dump foreign export stubs - ddump-sim- pl- iterations: ddump- Shove then output of each iteration of the simplifier (each run of the simplifier has maximum number of iterations, normally 4).
+Used when even -dverbose-simp doesn't cut it. - ddump-sim- Dump statistics about how many of each kind of transformation too place.
+If you ad -dppr-debug you get more detailed information. pl-stats - Make the interface loader be real chatty about what it is upto. ddump- if-trace Make the type checker be real chatty about what it is upto. ddump- tc-trace Make the renamer be real chatty about what it is upto. ddump- rn-trace Print out summary of what kind of information the renamer had to bring in. ddump- rn-stats dverbose- core2core, Show the output of the intermediate Core-to-Core and STG-to-STG passes, respectively.
+(Lots of output!)
+So: when we're really desperate: - dverbose- stg2stg % ghc -noC -O -ddump-simpl -dverbose-simpl -dcore-lint F - Print out each pass name as it happens. dshow- passes dfast- Show statistics for the usage of fast strings by the compiler. alast- sdppngdebug stats Debugging output is in one of several "styles."
+Take the printing of types, for example.
+In the "user" style (the default), the compiler's internal ideas about types a presented in Haskell source-level syntax, insofar as possible.
+In the "debug" sty (which is the default for debugging output), the types are printed in with explicit for alls, and variables have their unique-id attached (so you can check for things the look the same but aren't).
+This flag makes debugging output appear in the more very ose debug style. -dp- pr- In error messages, expressions are printed to a certain "depth", with subexpression beyond the depth replaced by ellipses.
+This flag sets the depth. user-length - Have the renamer report what imports does not contribute.